mdn/content/files/en-us/web/javascript/reference/functions/index.md

 /*
  * Declare and initialize a variable 'p' (global)
  * and a function 'myFunc' (to change the scope) inside which
- * declare a varible with same name 'p' (current) and
+ * declare a variable with same name 'p' (current) and
  * define three functions using three different ways:-
  *     1. function declaration
  *     2. function expression